 Using Multifactor Authentication is an important way to defend against attacks based on credential theft.
-Even if credentials are stolen, a second step to authenticate the login requires the user to verify the login attempt.
+User login verification is required for credentials that are stolen.

 Azure AD Identity Protection

-Enforce risk based policies using machine learning to identify suspeiciopus behavior, brute force attacks, leaked credentials and infected devices
+Enforce risk-based policies using machine learning to identify suspicious behavior, brute force attacks, leaked credentials, and infected devices

 Cloud App Security [Jump to Video]

 Set up alerts and rules to automatically notify or stop Ransomware behaviors.
 (For more on Cloud App Security, see Kevin’s talk on Combating Shadow IT)